 - 1. Site plan approval under Section 7.3.4 is required for: - a. new construction; - b. any addition, reconstruction, or exterior alteration to a building that changes the gross floor area by more than 1,000 square feet; - an expansion of a building by 1,000 square feet or less if the building was existing on the effective date of the Sectional Map Amendment implementing the Takoma Park/East Silver Spring Commercial Revitalization Overlay Zone and was a conforming building on that date, but that does not conform to the standards of the Overlay zone; - d. a waiver of more than 50% of the off-street parking requirements under Division 6.2; - e. conversion of an existing structure to residential use; or - f. if required under Section 7.3.4.A.8. - 2.
-During site plan review, the Planning Board may: - a. waive the requirements for parking setbacks and the number of spaces where it finds that such waivers will accomplish the goals of the master plan, including revitalization, enhancing the pedestrian environment, and encouraging the use of transit; - b. waive the building setbacks in the NR zone; - c. where recommended in the master plan, allow direct pedestrian access for all uses from the exterior of a structure in the EOF or CRT zone; and - d. reduce building setbacks to accomplish master plan objectives. - 3.
-For any addition, reconstruction, or alteration that changes a building by less than 1,000 square feet and does not require site plan approval under Section 4.9.14.D.1.c, the Planning Board or its designee must review the building permit to determine compliance with master plan recommendations and the provisions of this Overlay zone.
+During site plan review, the Planning Board may: - a. where recommended in the master plan, allow direct pedestrian access for all uses from the exterior of a structure in the EOF or CRT zone; and - b. reduce building setbacks to accomplish master plan objectives. - 3.
+For any addition, reconstruction, or alteration that changes a building by less than 1,000 square feet that does not require site plan approval under Section 4.9.12.D.1.c, there will be a review of the building permit by the Planning Board or its designee to determine compliance with master plan recommendations and the provisions of this Overlay zone.
 If an existing building is located on the site or on an adjacent property, the minimum setback of the zone may be reduced to conform to the existing setback on the site or on the adjacent property.